 There is no end to learning in the martial arts.
-Thus, the more one trains in a martial art, the more one begins to see various applications of kata and technique.
+Thus, the more one trains in martial art, the more one begins to see various applications of kata and technique.
 Karate employs forms know as kata.
-The more a person trains in kata, the more they begin to see hidden techniques that were unknown to them during their previous year of training.
-Kata also teaches proper breathing, movement, balance and with the assistance of a qualified instructor, it will also teach speed, power and focus.
-Then after the movements in a kata are mastered, each part of the kata can be broken down into bunkai (self-defense applications) and each part can have many different applications that include the obvious, the not so obvious and then the hidden.
+The more a person trains in kata, the more they begin to understand the hidden techniques that were unknown to them during their previous year of training.
+Kata also teaches proper breathing, movement, balance and with the assistance of a qualified instructor, it will teach speed, power and focus.
+After the movements in a kata are mastered, each part can be broken down into bunkai (self-defense applications) and each part can have many different applications that include the obvious, the not so obvious, and then the hidden.
 It takes understanding and creativity to truly master bunkai, because one must learn to react without thinking, react with lightning fast speed, learn to react with maximum power, remain in balance, have proper distance, and understand the many different modifications.

 |Training in kobudo is nothing more than an extension of karate.
 This art|

 uses the same stances, same hand movements, and kicks as karate - but

 teaches the student to use a weapon, whether it is a traditional martial

 arts weapon, or a modern tool.
 For example, one can use bo (6-foot stick)